Tayyab-Ali-786/Tayyab-Ali-786/README.md

 # Hi there, I'm Tayyab Ali! 👋

 ### 🎓 BSCS Student at FAST-NUCES
-I am a passionate Software Engineering student at **FAST-NUCES**, dedicated to building efficient software and high-performance web applications.
-I bridge the gap between low-level performance (C++/Assembly) and modern web scalability.
+I am a Software Engineering student at **FAST-NUCES**, focused on bridging the gap between low-level performance (C++/Assembly) and modern full-stack scalability.

 ---

 ### 🚀 About Me
 - 🔭 I’m currently building scalable full-stack applications with the MERN stack.
-- 🌱 Mastering **Next.js 15** and Advanced Backend Architecture.
+- 🌱 Mastering **Next.js 18** and Advanced Backend Architecture.
 - ⚡ I love the challenge of Data Structures and Algorithms in C++.
 - 🎮 Fun Fact: I've built games ranging from 16-bit Assembly to OOP-based C++.